secureCodeBox/documentation/docs/contributing/integrating-a-scanner/values.yaml.md

 ## image

-The `image` field contains the Docker Image and Tag used for the scanner.
+The `image` field contains the container image and tag used for the scanner.
-This could be the official Image of the scanner but in some cases a custom Image is needed.
+This could be the official image of the scanner but in some cases a custom image is needed.
-Usually the `tag` of the Image is `null` and will default to the charts `appVersion`.
+Usually the `tag` of the image is `null` and will default to the charts `appVersion`.
 For WPScan the official image can be used so the `image` field looks like this:

 ```yaml